halfhp/androidplot/docs/plot_composition.md

 The size and shape of a `Widget` is controlled by it's `setSize(Size)` method.

 ### Size
 The `Size` parameter of `Widget.setSize(Size)` defines the height and width of the associated Widget.
 It is composed of two `SizeMetric` instances; one for height and one for width.
+`Size` provides two constructors: `Size(SizeMetric, SizeMetric)` or `Size(int, SizeMode, int, SizeMode)`.
+Constructor params represent height and width respectively.

 ### SizeMetric
 A `SizeMetric` is composed of a `SizeMode` and a float value.
 There are three kinds of `SizeMode`: